With good fortune, we woke to sunny blue skies once again! The wind continued; however that is normal for Dezadeash Lake.

 Local resident at Kusawa Lake

-The wind blew too much for canoeing, but the hiking was fine.
-We had a nice campfire for the evening, and went to bed very happy campers.
+Even though a long weekend was soon the campground was very quiet.
+Again, no bugs, which was nice!
+The wind blew too much for canoeing but the hiking was fine.
+We had a nice campfire for the evening and were very happy campers there.